McConnell's March Madness bracket

 Story highlights

-- Senate Majority Leader Mitch McConnell filled out his March Madness bracket
+- McConnell filled out his March Madness bracket

 - Kentucky has two very strong college basketball programs